Conscription in Israel

 As of 2022, the minimum required length of military service is two years and eight months (with some roles requiring an additional four months of service) for all conscripted men, and two years (with some roles requiring an additional eight months of service) for conscripted Jewish women.
-All resident citizens under the age of 40 who have completed their mandatory military service are, unless exempted, eligible to be called up for reserve duty.
+Once they have completed their mandatory term of service, all discharged citizens remain eligible to be called up for reserve duty until the age of 40.
+Draftees may be exempted from military service on humanitarian, religious, or certain legal grounds.